technoluc/recycle-bin-themes/README.md

 └── preview.gif
 ```
 3. Add your theme name to the [`RecycleBinThemes.ps1`](./RecycleBinThemes.ps1) file to the `$supported_themes` array
 4. Create GIF of your theme in action.
-Make sure you set the your wallpaper to the color `#2d7d9a`.
+Make sure you set the your wallpaper to the a solid color.
 This is so that all the previews have a similar style.
 5. Send a pull request :)

 *Credits: https://reddit.com/r/pcmasterrace/comments/uvtdbx/cat_bin/i9nn1pq/*